typescript-tools/spec/explanation.md

 We can see from the description of the flag that lerna will not fall victim to any dependency confusion attacks.
 But what about when we're not using lerna?
-For example, after we've published the package to our local registry and are installing it in another project, or inside a docker build.
+For example, after we've published the package to our registry and are installing it in another project, or inside a docker build.

 We need a solution that guarantees `npm` will always install the intended version of